puma13992/cinematography/README.md

 The live website on Heroku can be accessed at the following link: [View my Live Website here](https://cinematography-455aca732715.herokuapp.com/)

 ![Cinematography of Holocaust](png)

+# User Experience

+<a href="#top">Back to the top.</a>

+## UX

+### Site purpose

+This site is designed to invite everyone to add movies about the Holocaust and thus contribute to a comprehensive cinematography of Holocaust.
+Everyone can help facilitate the exchange of movies across national borders.

+### Site goal

+The goal of the site is to appeal to international users and encourage them to add movies about the Holocaust, thus making movies visible across national borders.
+Many movies are not subtitled or are imported or shown in other countries.
+This is where an exchange should take place to keep the memory alive across all borders.
+Such a tool does not (yet) exist in Germany and the [Cinematography of Holocaust from the Fritz-Bauer-Institut](http://cine-holocaust.de/site/cdh.php) was last updated in 2015.

+### Audience

+For anyone who wants to share movies about the Holocaust and keep the memory alive across all borders.

+## User stories

+### First time user goals

+- As a first time user I can find information what the purpose of the website is.

+### Returning user goals

+- As a (returning) user, I can register for an account so that I can login after registration.
+- As a returning user, I can login to my registered account.
+- As a returning user, I can log out of my registered account.
+- As a returning user, I can edit the content of my profile.
+- As a returning user I can add, edit and delete movies and glossary entries.
+- As a returning user I can add movies to my wishlist.
+- As a returning user, I can delete movies from my wishlist.
+- As a returning user, I can add, edit and delete comments on other movies.
+- As a returning user, I can search for and filter movies.
+- As a returning user I can visit other profiles.